 Three Point Perspective - has two vanishing points on the horizon line and one additional third vanishing point from way below or way above the object to be depicted.
 None of the planes in the picture are parallel.

-example: When the viewed object is observing from below (also called a worms eye view) the vanishing point moves in a downward direction from far above.
-This causes the bottom to be larger and the top to be smaller.
+example: When the viewed object is observing from below (also called a worm's eye view) the vanishing point moves in a downward direction from far above.
+These cause the bottom to be larger and the top to be smaller.
 Such as a tall building viewed from the ground looking up.

 Distance and Detail